 Coppice Hill, Phase 2, application no. 17/03237/FUL - welcome to revisions and two suggestions for further improvement, dated 8th February 2018.

-Locks Farm Standby Generator, application no. 18/01337/FUL – objection on the precautionary principle dated 3rd August.
+Locks Farm Standby Generator, application no. 18/01337/FUL - an objection on the precautionary principle dated 3rd August.
 Second letter questioning the accuracy of some the information supplied by the developer’s agent, dated 10th August 2018 and after many changes to the original plans the Society sent a third letter confirming its continued opposition (dated 16th April 2019).

 Postmead, Shore Lane, application no. 17/01723/FUL - continued objection to revised plans for a large block of retirement homes on the edge of the town, dated 16th April.
 Subsequently representation to the Planning Inspectorate regarding the Appeal by Churchill Retirement Homes against the planning authority’s refusal of this application.
 The Appeal was refused.